Summer Science Research Program

 May I submit supplemental materials for my application?

 No. A completed application comprises: 1) online application, 2) online teacher recommendation.
-Please do not attempt to send any other supplementary materials (test scores, resumes, awards, additional recommendation letters) that are not requested as they will not be included as part of your application.
+Please do not attempt to send any other supplementary materials (test scores, awards, additional recommendation letters) that are not requested as they will not be included as part of your application.

 Who should write recommendation letters for me?

-Are there any tuition fees associated with the HUSSRP?
+Are there any tuition fees?

 Can my research project be used for competition in local national science contests?